 Frost Science is much more than a building – science happens here.
 In unprecedented times like these, investment in science is more crucial than ever.
 Our commitment to the community has never faltered, and our commitment to science education has never been stronger.
-However, because of substantial revenue loss due to our temporary closure, your support is essential for us to continue realizing our mission.
+However, because of substantial revenue loss due to our temporary closure in March 2020, your support is essential for us to continue realizing our mission.
 We understand now is a trying time for all and we appreciate any help you can provide.
 All donations, however small, will have an immediate impact.

 At a time like this, the needs are many.
 Your donation today will support the most important work that we do, including: